All Episodes

 I'm against impeachment.

-And the Roman Republic on which our constitution is based basically fell apart because of almost exactly the same situation we have now.
+And the Roman Republic on which our Constitution is based basically fell apart because of almost exactly the same situation we have now.

 And I feel like our institutions are more valuable than impeachment.

-I also think that the evidence for impeachment is weak.
+And I also think that the evidence for impeachment is weak.

-And I, you know, I'm not a Trump supporter.
+And I'm not a Trump supporter.

 I would never in a million years vote for Trump.